Thank you for joining us in this series on Home Decorating.

 Don’t let lack of space damper your fun.
 Make it work.

 Decorations should be a consideration for 1 of your 3 elements.
-For me I would think you could have a lot of fun with it.
+You can have a lot of fun with it.
 Scoreboards, license plates, bottle caps from all over or for the teen rec room ball caps collected from various teams, street signs, pictures of your favorite bands, or even wood or metal art.

 Colorful artwork fits nicely in these rooms and shopping for and finding wall signs with fun or meaningful sayings is a given.